Japanese Plum Yew (Cephalotaxus harringtonia) organically grown flower seeds. Floral Encounters.

 Since they are so slow growing they also make excellent pot plants for accents outside the house, along driveways and other areas where potted, often shaped, plants are used.
 Ensure there are good drainage holes in the pot and a well draining soil mix is used.
 Keep watered to ensure they don't dry out entirely.
 In colder zones take pots into a unheated garage or shed for the winter to prevent pots from freezing.

-Japanese Plum Yews are not heavy feeders so a yearly or twice yearly feeding should be sufficient.
+Japanese plum yews are not heavy feeders so a yearly or twice yearly feeding should be sufficient.
 If planted in a forest setting no fertilizer should be needed.

 Pruning Japanese Plum Yew (Cephalotaxus harringtonia).